 It’s not too late to go back to yesterday’s post and complete Day 1, making your Advantages Response Card.
 In my experience, it is the reading of that card twice a day that is the glue that sticks together the new brain (thought processes) that you are creating with this program.
 I also added things and refined my list along the way in my first go-around, so know that you will likely do that too.
 Like a fine wine, your ARC will improve with age!

-Today's task is to choose two diet plans--one that you will start with and one that is available as a back up plan in case you learn that the first just doesn't meet your needs.
+Today’s task is to choose two diet plans–one that you will start with and one that is available as a back up plan in case you learn that the first just doesn’t meet your needs.
 The back up plan is crucial, because how many of us have gone on a diet, hated it, and then just given up on losing weight for the moment?
 And then that moment turns into three years.
-I know I've done that.
+I know I’ve done that.
 With a back-up plan, you can switch to it and move on without interruption.
+If you’re worried about missing your favorite foods when on a diet, this article here can inform you of what certain takeaway places and restaurants have on offer so that you can still have some of your favorite dishes.
+Plus, having a cheat day every now and again isn’t going to harm you, as long as you’re not doing it every day.

 Beck goes into great detail about how to chose a healthy diet.
 I highly recommend reading Beck if you are at all concerned that you do not know which diet plan to follow.
 Something tells me that if you are here reading HGK, you have already self-selected and that I am writing to an audience that is overwhelmingly either Vegan, or Plant-stong, or working you way toward becoming Plant-strong.